 Battle of Carthage

-On July 4th, 18561 led by Colonel Franz Sigel, approximately 1,000 Union troops and his German-American volunteers marched into Carthage.
+On July 4th, 1861 led by Colonel Franz Sigel, approximately 1,000 Union troops and his German-American volunteers marched into Carthage.
 They camped in the vicinity of what is now the intersection of River and East Chestnut streets.
 At the same time, over 6,000 Missouri State Guardsmen led by a pro-southern leader, Governor Claiborne Fox Jackson were camped 18 miles north of Carthage.
-On the morning of July 5th, Jackson lead his forces south as Sigel and his men advanced north.
+On the morning of July 5th, Jackson led his forces south as Sigel and his men advanced north.
 They met about 9 miles north of Carthage and a battle resulted, lasting through the day.
 This battle continued into Carthage and ended at Carter's Spring.

 Civil War Museum

 Are you a History Buff?
 Maybe a Civil War Enthusiast?
 Then you will not want to miss out on the Battle of Carthage Civil War Museum!
-Teeming with artifacts, a diorama, and more the Battle of Carthage Civil War Museum is a must see for everyone.
+Full of artifacts, a diorama, and more the Battle of Carthage Civil War Museum is a must see for everyone.
 It even features a 7-by-15-foot mural painted by local artist Andy Thomas.
 With free admission and a passionate friendly staff there should be nothing keeping you from visiting the Battle of Carthage Civil War Museum.

 205 Grant Street